-Kevin Quillinan, Drama Teacher
+Kevin Quillinan, Director of Theatre Education, Drama Teacher

 Kevin has enjoyed teaching and directing students of all ages since graduating from Shenandoah Conservatory with a BFA in Theatre for Youth.
 He has directed and taught at The Growing Stage in Virginia, and for six years was the head of the theatre department at Triton Regional High School in Byfield, MA where he created curriculum and developed new classes.
 He also co-founded HarleQuyn Theatre to offer affordable classes and shows to local schools.
 Kevin was a recipient of the 2012 Freddie G Teaching Fellowship, an honor bestowed by Freddie Gershon, CEO of Music Theatre International (MTI).

 Classes: Intermediate Theatre Arts Workshop and Advanced Theatre Arts Workshop

 Debbie is a vocal coach, director, choreographer, and teacher.
 She is a graduate of Shenandoah University with a BM Performance in Voice.
 Most recently, she was music director for Disney’s The Lion King, Little Mermaid Jr., and Schoolhouse Rock LIVE!
 She teaches music in St. Lucie County.
 She also taught, choreographed and directed shows for HarleQuyn Theatre and Triton Regional High School in Massachusetts.

 Anne Shuttlesworth, Music Teacher